How to Make Amazing Camp Coffee with an Aeropress Coffee Maker

 Cons: The sealed brew chamber can only hold so much water, which means you are only able to brew roughly 8oz of coffee at a time.

-How to Clean and Store your AeroPress
+How to Clean and Store Your AeroPress

 Discard the Grounds – Once you have pressed your coffee, the used grounds are compacted into a dense puck.
 Remove the filter basket and press down on the plunger to “eject” the puck of grounds into the trash.

 Store Separate – For short trips, it is fine to store your AeroPress with the plunger depressed into the brew chamber.
 This way takes up the least amount of space.
-But once you get home, take the two pieces apart and store separately.
+But once you get home, take the two pieces apart and store them separately.
 The rubber ring at the end of the plunger shouldn’t be compressed inside the brew chamber for extended periods of time.

 How to Deal with a Filter Blowout

 Nobody really talks about this, but it can happen to the best of us.
-An AeroPress blowout happens when the paper filter isn’t properly inserted or the metal filter is misaligned slightly.
+An AeroPress blowout happens when the paper filter isn’t properly inserted, or the metal filter is misaligned slightly.
 This RARELY happens, but when it does, you’ll know because coffee grounds get around the filter and into your coffee.
-It’s pretty obvious because there will be ZERO resistance on the plunger when you depress and all the water will just rocket through.
+It’s pretty obvious because there will be ZERO resistance on the plunger when you depress, and all the water will just rocket through.
 But don’t worry, you can still recover!

 Then start the inverted sequence from the beginning.
 Insert the plunger slightly into the brew chamber.
 Then pour your mug of coffee water and ground into the brew chamber.
-Place a new filter into the filter basket and attached to the brew chamber.
+Place a new filter into the filter basket and attach it to the brew chamber.
 Rinse your mug out, place it on top, flip, and then depress again.

 Leave a Reply